 Conscious visual experience of Binocular Rivalry

-An example of a simulated mixed percept can be seen below.
-I.e. when the two images on the left are presented to each eye respectively, the conscious visual experience might be similar to the image on the right – but with slow morphing movements as each image appears and disappears in waves (This is my personal experience, and will be different for everybody).
+An example of a simulated mixed percept of binocular rivalry can be seen below.
+E.g. when red vertical lines are presented to the left eye, and blue horizontal lines are presented to the right eye, the conscious visual experience might be similar to the image on the right – but with additional slow waves of movements as fragments from each image swipe across the visual field (this is my personal experience, and will be different for everybody).

 Documentation of ‘Active Seeing’